 If you’re not really convinced tea is your beverage of choice, then you haven’t tried oolong tea.
-Oolong tea is not quite a green tea and not quite a black tea, but processed somewhere in between.
-That’s why I call oolong tea the “sweet spot” of tea.
+Oolong is not quite a green tea and not quite a black tea, but processed somewhere in between.
+Oolong is a classic tea not to be overlooked.
+So what makes oolong so special?

 Much like wine, the region in which the tea is grown and subsequently processed, gives its own distinctive flavor.
 Because each tea estate processes their oolong tea a little differently, there are many varieties of oolongs.

-Oolong teas are produced in the Wuyi Mountains of the Fujian province in China.
+Oolong or Wulong is produced in the Wuyi Mountains of the Fujian province in China.
 You may see them referred to as Wuyi oolong tea.
 Some oolongs are produced from old growth tea trees over a thousand years old.
 Taiwan also produces oolong tea with Oriental Beauty, also known as Formosa oolong, among its most famous oolong.

-Since there are so many varieties of oolong tea, I will focus here on one of the best oolong tea of all the oolongs, the Tieguanyin cultivar from Anxi County, Quanzhou in the southern Fujian province of China.
+There are many varieties of oolong tea, depending on the cultivar.
+I will focus here on one of the best oolong tea of all the oolongs, the Tieguanyin cultivar from Anxi County, Quanzhou in the southern Fujian province of China.

-The Tieguanyin Oolong tea from Anxi comes with a distinguished fragrance of orchid.
+The Ti Kuan Yin Oolong tea from Anxi comes with the distinguished fragrance of orchid.

-Traditionally, Ti Kuan Yin Oolong tea is made in a Gaiwan.
-A Gaiwan consists of a porcelain tea cup with a lid and saucer.
+Traditionally, Ti Kuan Yin is brewed in a Gaiwan.
+A Gaiwan consists of a porcelain teacup with a lid and saucer.

 I am still able to enjoy the incredible sweet aroma.
 This oolong tea is made so well, the sweet and subtle fragrance of orchid is present from dry leaf to infusion.
-But it does not taste perfumey at all.
+Although it's floral, it doesn't taste perfumey at all.

-I had a jasmine pearl tea one time that was so obviously artificially flavored it tasted like I was drinking straight from a bottle of perfume.
+I had a jasmine pearl tea once that was so obviously artificially flavored it tasted like I was drinking straight from a bottle of perfume.
 Simply awful.
 You won’t get that with this tea.